wultra/wultra-docs/docs/tutorials/Mobile-App-Shielding/Readme.md

 <!-- AUTHOR joshis_tweets 2020-06-22T00:00:00Z -->
 <!-- SIDEBAR _Sidebar.md sticky -->

-In this tutorial, we will show you how to implement App Shielding by Wultra into your mobile apps on iOS and Android.

 <div id="banner">
     <div class="alert alert-warning">
-        <strong>Personalized Configuration Required.</strong>
+        <strong>Personalized Configuration Required.</strong><br/>
         <span>In order to follow this tutorial, you need to purchase the App Shielding technology by Wultra and have a configuration prepared by Wultra engineers that specifically designed for your application.
 Contact your representative in order to obtain it.</span>
     </div>
 </div>

+In this tutorial, we will show you how to implement App Shielding by Wultra into your mobile apps on iOS and Android.

 This tutorial has three parts: